raphaelramosds/raphaelramosds/README.md

 ### Hi, I am a

-- Software developer
+- PHP developer
-- Web development technician
-- Science and Technology Undergraduating student
+- Currently taking a major in Computer Engineering